TioMinho/TioMinho/README.md

 I am a PhD candidate at the Process Control and Automation group of Aalto University (Finland). <br>

 My research is on (optimal+robust) distributed control theory, with applications on the control and estimation of large-scale systems.
 Currently checking networked (bio)chemical processes.
 I also like noisy music, the concept of dogs, and old video-games.<br>

+I am the maintainer of the [SystemLevelControl.jl](https://github.com/aaltoKEPO/SystemLevelControl.jl) package for controlling large-scale systems in Julia using the System Level Synthesis approach.
+Please, check it out!

 For more information, publications and general stuff, check out my <a href="https://tiominho.github.io/">personal website</a>!
 </p>